Cabinet approves amendments to money laundering, terrorism laws

 Shibli said realisation of coordination among the federating units was felt during the coronavirus outbreak and the National Command and Operation Centre overcame the problem and time proved that Prime Minister Imran Khan’s strategy to save lives and livelihoods proved very effective.

-He said those complaining about the National Accountability Bureau’s high-handedness and excesses on its part today had hindered amends to the NAB law during their tenures in the government.
+He said those complaining about National Accountability Bureau (NAB) high-handedness and excesses on its part today had hindered amends to the NAB law during their tenures in the government.

 About the whereabouts of senior journalist Matiullah Jan, the minister said he came to know about it after the cabinet meeting and contacted Interior Minister Ijaz Shah, who was busy with his critically ill brother.
 However, the minister confirmed that Matiullah Jan had been kidnapped and added they would try to devise a plan on how to recover him, being a government responsibility.